Skip to content Skip to footer

 Whilst looking at the reviews on Trustpilot, we found a website registered in the Republic of Palau (the domain ending in .pw).

-It describes the same pattern – they call and pester people for money.
-The only curiosity here is, if we were to believe this commenter, that they have played a commercial on national TV.
-Since this comment was posted on Jul 8, 2020, we checked to see what regulations there were at the time on crypto trading in Palau.
+Since this comment was posted on Jul 8, 2020, we checked to see what regulations there were at the time on cryptocurrency trading in Palau.
 And it appears to have been highly unregulated, but progress has been made in the past year or so.

 Looking at their operation as a whole, it seems that they are targeting countries with lesser regulatory constraints.
 You should be mindful of whether there are policies in place for financial fraud in your country or region.